realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 Each component of our toolset focuses on moving an item through each step of its life cycle.
 For each step in the lifecycle, we provide a tool to achieve that goal.
 While we provide tools to manually acheive each goal, we also provide integration points which enable the automation of each step.
 For example, the creation of a digital identy can be manual or automated, depending on the needs of the organization.
 Automation would enable in-house or third-party processes to trigger the creation of a new digital identity.
 After a digital identity is created, our toolset facilitates the creation of digital events and the association of those events with the digital identity.
 This process can be manual or automated.
 Our integration points lay the foundation for the use of IOT devices to bolster the history of an item.

-## Our approach

-We use a combination of decentralized and traditional cloud-based technologies to achieve our goals.
-Our technology is intended to complement, rather than replace, a company's existing processes.
-Our technology is intended to be flexible and allow for straightforward integration.
-Our technology does not require specialized or expensive hardware.

 ## Architecture - Simplified

 Our architecture can be divided into roughly three layers: